 If the anxiety symptoms are atypical or there are some abnormalities noted in the physical examination more detailed evaluations may be indicated to identify or exclude underlying medical conditions.
 This would include the following: electroencephalography, brain computed tomography (CT) scan, electrocardiography, tests for infection, arterial blood gas analysis, chest radiography, and thyroid function tests.

-Treatment consists of psychotherapy, pharmacotherapy, or a combination of both.
+Acute anxiety may require treatment with a benzodiazepine.
+Chronic anxiety treatment consists of psychotherapy, pharmacotherapy, or a combination of both.

 Pharmacotherapy: selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), benzodiazepines, tricyclic antidepressants, mild tranquilizers, and beta-blockers treat anxiety disorders.

 Psychotherapy: One of the most effective forms of psychotherapy is cognitive-behavioral therapy.
 It is a structured, goal-oriented, and didactic form of therapy that focuses on helping individuals identify and modify characteristic maladaptive thinking patterns and beliefs that trigger and maintain symptoms.
 This form of therapy focuses on building behavioral skills so that patients can behave and react more adaptively to anxiety-producing situations.
 Exposure therapy is utilized to move individuals towards facing the anxiety-provoking situations and stimuli which they typically avoid.
 This exposure results in a reduction in anxiety symptoms as they learn that their anxiety is causing them to experience false alarms and they do not need to fear the situation or stimuli and can cope effectively with such a situation.